celestinhermez/sparkify_customer_churn/README.md

 we choose to tune a logistic regression model further through a `CrossValidator` performing the GridSearch algorithm on 3 folds, with the accuracy as the optimization metric.
 We choose to tune the logistic regression because of the interpretability of its coefficients.
-In addition, our optimization metric is the accuracy rather than the F1 score because we have already adjusted for the class imbalance, and as such there is less of a disconnect between accuracy and F1 score.

-After hyperparameter tuning, we have a model which has ?? accuracy on the test set, with a F1 score of ??.
+After hyperparameter tuning, we have a model which has 73% accuracy on the test set, with a F1 score of 0.7.
 This means we are not disproportionately predicting one of the classes and have a good balance between precision and recall.
-Interestingly, looking at the coefficients we conclude that ???.
+Interestingly, there is no improvement after hyperparameter tuning through Grid Search, most likely due to the small size of our train set (191 users).
+Examining feature importance, we conclude that both static features (such as the state or the registration month) as well as on-platform behaviors (adding a friend) matter when making a prediction.
 Getting this insight is crucial for Sparkify, because they can target these users at risk with special offers (discounts, personalized messages) to try
 and mitigate the churn which is likely to happen.
-Internally, this could be automated by setting up alerts once users hit certain thresholds on ?? variable for instance.
+Internally, this could be automated by running the model regularly (every day/week) and flagging users at risk.

 ## Possible Improvements

 This analysis would gain from leveraging a larger dataset and being deployed on a cluster.
-Grid search is a particularly computationally expensive operation, but with larger resources and more time a more extensive search could be conducted to further tune the model and likely improve overall accuracy.
+Grid search is a particularly computationally expensive operation, but with larger resources and more time a more extensive search over a larger dataset and hyperparameter space could be conducted to further tune the model and likely improve overall accuracy.

 Moreover, this model should not be static but run somewhat regularly as user behaviors and the consumer base evolve.
 It is important not to rely on an outdated model for such